gerarldlee/aseprite-binary/README.md

 # aseprite-binary
-An aseprite binary build for Windows x64
+An aseprite binary build, compiled for Windows x86/x64

 # description
 This is a binary build taken from https://github.com/aseprite/aseprite which is open source.
 This is more of like a convenience way to get the sources working.
 This is built using Windows 10 x64 with MS-Visual Studio 15 community edition.